-- increase the risk of cancer like testicular, prostate and breast cancers
+- increase the risk of kidney & testicular cancers

 The danger in PFAS chemicals is an accumulation of exposures over time because it does not leave your body for quite some time.
 So your daily exposure to PFAS chemicals matters and should be reduced overall.

 PFAS Chemicals Are Ubiquitous & Hard to Completely Avoid